MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 ## Prerequisites

+- An existing QnA Maker KB.
+If you do not already have a QnA Maker KB, you can create one using the steps outlined in [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][deploy-qna-maker-knowledge-base-using-bf-cli-qnamaker] article.
-- Create a QnA Maker KB using the steps outlined in [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][deploy-qna-maker-knowledge-base-using-bf-cli-qnamaker] article.
+- QnA Maker initialization file.
+If you do not already have a QnA Maker initialization file, you can create one using the steps outlined in [Create your QnA Maker initialization file][qnamaker-init-file] in the [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][deploy-qna-maker-knowledge-base-using-bf-cli-qnamaker] article.

 ## An introduction to alterations in QnA Maker